IRLL/HierarchyCraft/paper.md

 To showcase the diversity of environments that can be created within HierarchyCraft, multiple environment examples are provided.

 ### 4. Compatible with domains frameworks
-HierarchyCraft environments are directly compatible with both reinforcement learning via OpenAI Gym [@openai] and planning via the Unified Planning Framework [@UPF] via PDDL [@pddl] (see Figure \autoref{fig:HierarchyCraft-pipeline}).
+HierarchyCraft environments are directly compatible with both reinforcement learning via OpenAI Gym [@gym] and planning via the Unified Planning Framework [@UPF] via PDDL [@pddl] (see Figure \autoref{fig:HierarchyCraft-pipeline}).
 Compatibility with both frameworks makes it easy to be used by both the reinforcement learning and planning communities.

 ![HierarchyCraft pipeline into RL and UPF frameworks.\label{fig:HierarchyCraft-pipeline}](docs/images/HierarchyCraft_pipeline.png)